 I have been a States Member for fifteen years.
 I have served on a number of Committees and been President of four of them.
-I looked back to my 2020 Manifesto and three of the core principles that I wrote then apply just as much now so I repeat them.
+I looked back to my 2020 Manifesto bought two houses and land at Les Dunes.
+He thus showed the characteristics that are 'Guernsey' - he was driven, adventurous, hardworking, and aspirational.